| | | | | | |

 My Latest Food Videos

-One-Pot Asparagus and Bacon Rigatoni Ingredients
+Details on the One-Pot Asparagus and Bacon Rigatoni

-Instead of using oil, we’re going to use the bacon fat.
+Bacon: Instead of using oil, we’re going to use the bacon fat.
 It gives the pasta a nice smokey flavor and adds a little salt.

 Asparagus